RAID 1 Recovery Guide: What you need to know

 It is often used for small businesses and at home PCs where a cost-effective option is more preferred.

-Due to mirroring, the data is saved on the hard drives as soon as the changes are made.
+Due to mirroring, the data is saved on the drives as soon as the changes are made.
 Due to this, there is a significant boost in the I/O performance.